OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-12.md

 ## 1 Chronicles 12:4

-> and Ishmaiah the Gibeonite, a mighty man among the thirty and over the thirty,
+> and Ishmaiah the Gibeonite, a valiant leader among the thirty, and over them.
-> then Jeremiah, Jahaziel, Johanan, Jozabad the Gederathite,
+> Then came Jeremiah, Jahaziel, Johanan, Jozabad the Gederathite,

 ---